The Bernheim Petition

 Von Keller stated that while he did not accept the League’s findings, he would not vote against them.
 [21] In a decision (Germany and Italy abstaining), the League of Nations upheld the petition.

-At conclusion of the session, Lester said: that now that the report had been adopted by the Council, and the Council had left him with certain duties to fulfil in connection with it, he would like to express his firm conviction that the Council would not again be called upon to consider the question in any form as, in common with his colleagues, he had not had the slightest doubt that the German Government was determined to carry out its international obligations.
+At the conclusion of the session, Lester stated that the report had been adopted by the Council.
+The Council assigned him duties in connection with it; he expressed firm conviction that the Council would not be called upon to reconsider the issue, as he and his colleagues were confident the German Government would fulfil its international obligations.
 [22]

 What changed for Franz Bernheim following the successful outcome of his petition

-While Bernheim’s reinstatement at DeFaKa in Gleiwitz might, in theory have been possible, he never returned to Germany, but did pursue a financial compensation case for loss of earnings due to his unfair dismissal.
+While Bernheim’s reinstatement at DeFaKa in Gleiwitz might, in theory, have been possible, he never returned to Germany; instead, he pursued a financial compensation case for loss of earnings due to his unfair dismissal.

 Franz Bernheim’s case for compensation due to loss of earnings